Education Administration Team

 Read Bio

-Rabbi Yaacov Sebbag brings with him an impressively broad educational background.
+Rabbi Yaacov Sebbag, LMSW, BAEd, brings with him an impressively broad educational background.
 He previously served as the principal at Darchai Menachem Boys School in Brooklyn, and later at United Lubavitcher Yeshiva of Ocean Parkway.

 As principal at United Lubavitcher Yeshiva of Ocean Parkway, Rabbi Sebbag led the charge for systematic school turnaround and revitalization.